Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/swiftsmash-saga/_index.md

 Because all games are completely unique in their gameplay, there are no shared images or fonts.
 For detailed credits, you'll have to check out the page for a specific game.

-Much of the detailed illustrations was generated with image AI.
-Everything else---code, assets, ideas, general design---is all mine.
+Some minor graphics were generated using image AI.
+(Mostly background textures that you hardly notice are there, but really help things look more polished.)
+Everything else---code, assets, ideas, illustrations, general design---is all mine.

 {{% /section-centered %}}